Dill5634/transfer-forecast/README.md

 - **MAPE** – Mean Absolute Percentage Error
 - **Accuracy** – Estimated using `100 - MAPE`

-All metrics are saved to `.csv` files and visualized automatically.
+All metrics are saved to `.csv` files and visualised automatically.

 ---